 You’ve found the ideal apartment to call home, but the rent doesn’t quite work for your budget.
 Or maybe it’s time to renew your lease and the proposed rent increase is too high.

-In this unsteady financial climate, it’s sensible for renters to secure lower rental rates to keep more money in their pocket.
+In this unsteady financial climate, it’s sensible for renters to secure lower rental rates to keep more money in their pockets.
 You may need the extra funds to cover basic needs if you’re laid off or furloughed.
 The money saved on rent can also be used to build an emergency fund that can cover unexpected expenses, like medical bills, if they come up.

 But should you negotiate your rent when scoping out a new place or renewing your lease?
 You have a right to ask for a better price, and you can get results if you negotiate the right way.